-If the Delisting Procedures are taken by means of the merger of shares (defined in "(5) Policies for reorganization, etc. after the Tender Offer, items related to so-called two-step acquisition," the ratio of the Merger of Shares as of August 3, 2017 will remain undetermined.
-However, the number of the Target Company's shares owned by shareholders of the Target Company who do not undertake the Tender Offer (excluding the Target Company and Major Shareholders) will be arranged to be fractional, so that only Major Shareholders will effectively own the Target Company's Shares (excluding the Target Company's Shares (excluding the Target Company's Shares Shares).
+If the Delisting Procedures are taken by means of the merger of shares (defined in "(5) Policies for reorganization, etc. after the Tender Offer, items related to so-called two-step acquisition," the ratio of the Merger of Shares will remain undetermined as of today.
+However, the number of the Target Company's shares owned by shareholders of the Target Company who do not undertake the Tender Offer (excluding the Target Company and Major Shareholders) will be arranged to be fractional, so that only Major Shareholders will effectively own the Target Company's Shares (excluding the Target Company's Shares (excluding the Target Company's Shares).

-- (Note 2) Although the number of Shares Sold by SMBC remains undetermined as of August 3, 2017, ITOCHU, FamilyMart and SMBC agreed in the Shareholder Agreement that: - (i) The total acquisition price of the Shares Sold by SMBC in the Acquisition of Treasury Stock shall be the price calculated by multiplying the purchase price in the Tender Offer (hereinafter referred to as the "Purchase Price in the Tender Offer") by the number of Shares Sold by SMBC (provided, however, that in the event that the merger or split of the Target company's shares is undertaken after the completion of the Tender Offer and until the Acquisition of Treasury Stock, it shall be the number of shares before such merger or split); and - (ii) In the event that a fraction constituting less than one share arises in the total number of the Target company's shares owned by the Target Company's shareholders (including the number of treasury stocks owned by the Target Company) through the Delisting Procedures, the total acquisition price and other adjustments in the Acquisition of Treasury Stock will be discussed to the extent that the acquisition price per share of the Shares Sold by SMBC in the Acquisition of Treasury Stock (in the event that the merger or split of the Target company's shares is made after the completion of the Tender Offer and until the Acquisition of Treasury Stock, it means one (1) share of the Shares Sold by SMBC before such merger or split would be effective) does not exceed the Purchase Price in the Tender Offer. - (Note 3) The acquisition of Treasury Stock will be conducted within the monetary amount that the Target Company can afford to allocate.
-However, the Target Company will not reduce capital, capital reserved or profit reserved for the purpose of the Treasury Stock Acquisition.
+- (Note 2) Although the number of Shares Sold by SMBC remains undetermined as of today, ITOCHU, FamilyMart and SMBC agreed in the Shareholder Agreement that: - 1 The total acquisition price of the Shares Sold by SMBC in the Acquisition of Treasury Stock shall be the price calculated by multiplying the purchase price in the Tender Offer (hereinafter referred to as the "Purchase Price in the Tender Offer") by the number of Shares Sold by SMBC (provided, however, that in the event that the merger or split of the Target company's shares is undertaken after the completion of the Tender Offer and until the Acquisition of Treasury Stock, it shall be the number of shares before such merger or split); and - 2 In the event that a fraction constituting less than one share arises in the total number of the Target company's shares owned by the Target Company's shareholders (including the number of treasury stocks owned by the Target Company) through the Delisting Procedures, the total acquisition price and other adjustments in the Acquisition of Treasury Stock will be discussed to the extent that the acquisition price per share of the Shares Sold by SMBC in the Acquisition of Treasury Stock (in the event that the merger or split of the Target company's shares is made after the completion of the Tender Offer and until the Acquisition of Treasury Stock, it means one (1) share of the Shares Sold by SMBC before such merger or split would be effective) does not exceed the Purchase Price in the Tender Offer.